dmahajan980/gsoc20WorkLog/README.md

 - ([Robot.js](https://www.npmjs.com/package/robotjs)) No stable release yet.
 - Large size (> 100mb) and resource hogging.

-This solution would offer more control to the users, in terms of navigation.
-The major limitations would be that it won't work on a mobile and will consume high amount of resources.
+This solution would offer more control to the users in terms of navigation.
+The significant limitation would be that it won't work on mobile and will consume a high amount of resources.
 Also, a few solutions already exist which offer the users to navigate at OS-level using a gamepad.

 ### Espruino Pico

-This is a bit different approach.
-As of now, we want to have browser navigation using gamepad.
+This is a bit of a different approach.
+As of now, we want to have browser navigation using a gamepad.
 But we can achieve similar results using an Internet of Things (IoT) board.
 Espruino Pico is one such IoT board that can be used both as a keyboard and a mouse.

 #### Advantages